juku243/mDNS_client/README.md

 # mDNS_client
-This is demo with mDNS client.
-Application makes mDNS query to resolve laptops hostname to the IPv4 address
+This is a demo with mDNS client.
+The application makes mDNS query to resolve the device hostname to the IPv4 address.
+In main() specify the hostname that is queried.